Goldie: Television and film

-During August and September 2008, the BBC broadcast Maestro, a reality television show in which eight celebrities, including Price, learned to conduct a concert orchestra.
-Price was placed second, behind Sue Perkins.
+During August and September 2008, the BBC broadcast Maestro, a reality television show in which eight celebrities learned to conduct a concert orchestra, Price placed second.

-On 31 July 2009, the first of a two-part television programme Classic Goldie was broadcast, showing how in the wake of his success in the Maestro programme he learns to write a score for a large orchestra and choir.
+As a result of Maestro, he appeared in the programme Classic Goldie in July 2009, learning how to write a score for a large orchestra and choir.
 The resulting composition, commissioned by the BBC and entitled Sine Tempore (Timeless), was performed at two children's Promenade concerts in the Royal Albert Hall on 1 and 2 August 2009, which featured music connected with Charles Darwin and the creation and evolution of the world.

-He appeared on Celebrity Mastermind on 27 December 2009 and came fourth behind Paul O'Grady, Gail Emms and Loyd Grossman.
-On 11 September 2010, he was announced as part of the line-up in Strictly Come Dancing, staying in the competition for two weeks.

-On 22 December 2010, he appeared in a Celebrity Come Dine with Me Christmas special.

 On 26 March 2011, he appeared in a three-part reality television series, Goldie's Band: By Royal Appointment in which he led a group of music experts as they conducted a nationwide search for young talented musicians and then selected and coached 12 of them, who collaborated to create some musical pieces for a performance at Buckingham Palace.

-In 2014, he appeared on the telethon BBC Children in Need.
+In December 2020, Price presented the Sky Arts programme Goldie: The Art That Made Me covering influential graffiti and street art.

 Art

 In 2007, Price returned to the art world with an art exhibition, "Love Over Gold", which was held at the Leonard Street Gallery, London.
 In 2008, he teamed up with Pete Tong to provide much of the artwork for Tong's new Wonderland club night at Eden nightclub in San Antonio, Ibiza.

 There was an exhibition of Price's art in Berlin from 13 to 26 June 2008.
 In April 2009, a retrospective exhibition titled "Kids Are All Riot" took place in Shoreditch, London, coinciding with the release of his screenprint "Apocalypse Angel".

 Around 2008, Price's art work was displayed on the London Underground by the arts company Art Below.

-In 2021, he modeled for Louis Vuitton Menswear Spring / Summer collection and contributed a song.
+In 2021, he modelled for Louis Vuitton Menswear Spring / Summer collection and contributed a song.